Easy Sourdough Dinner Rolls

 Begin by adding the sugar and warm water into the bowl of a stand mixer.
 Sprinkle the yeast into the bowl and allow it to sit for 3 minutes.

 After the 3 minutes, it’s time to add the eggs, starter, olive oil, and salt.
-Once combined add the flour to the bowl and mix until dough forms.
-Start with 3 cups of flour and add more if needed.
+Once combined add the flour to the bowl and mix until a shaggy dough forms.

+Place a dough hook attachment on and knead on low speed for 5 minutes or until the dough feels soft and supple to the touch.
 The dough should be slightly sticky but not overly so.

-Place a dough hook on and knead for 6 minutes or until the dough feels soft and supple to the touch.
 Place the dough into a greased bowl for about an hour or until it has doubled in size.
 If you have a cold kitchen this may take an extra hour or so.
 So keep that in mind.

-When the dough is ready, flour a surface.
-Flatten the dough and cut it into 12 pieces.
 Roll each piece in your hand to form round shapes.
 Place each dough round into a greased baking dish.
-Cover with a tea towel and allow them to do a second rise for another hour.

-Brush the tops with eggs wash or milk wash.
-Bake for 18-20 minutes or until the rolls have slightly golden tops.
+The rolls are ready to be baked when doubled.
+Brush with egg or milk wash.
+Bake at 350℉ for 18-20 minutes or until the tops are golden.

 Serve warm.